 Illinois Rep. Raja Krishnamoorthi, who received $1,000 from Buck in 2017, said his campaign is donating that same amount to a local charity, the Kenneth Young Center, to combat drug addiction.

 “I do not have a personal relationship with Mr. Buck.
 I have not met him, nor has he raised resources from others for my campaigns,” Krishnamoorthi said in a statement.
 “The events surrounding the situation are tragic, and I extend my condolences to those involved and look forward to continuing to work in Congress to provide the resources to help those with addiction challenges.”

 Two deaths in less than two years

 Dean worked at Saks Fifth Avenue’s Beverly Hills location and was well-liked in the community, his roommate, Ottavio Taddei, said, according to KTLA.

-The death of Moore, a 26-year-old black man, in July 2017 was determined to be an accidental methamphetamine overdose, the Department of Medical Examiner-Coroner’s website says.
+The death of Moore, a 26-year-old black man, was determined to be an accidental methamphetamine overdose, the Department of Medical Examiner-Coroner’s website says.

-The admissible evidence in the case was insufficient to prove beyond a reasonable doubt that Buck was responsible for Moore’s death, according to a charge evaluation worksheet from the LA County District Attorney in July 2018.
-The admissible evidence was also insufficient to prove beyond a reasonable doubt that he furnished drugs to Moore or that he possessed drugs, the document states.
+The admissible evidence in the case was insufficient to prove beyond a reasonable doubt that Buck was responsible for Moore’s death, according to a July 2018 charge evaluation worksheet from the LA County District Attorney.
+The admissible evidence was also insufficient to prove beyond a reasonable doubt that Buck furnished drugs to Moore or that he possessed drugs, the document states.